LucDachary/fix-my-exif/README.md

 Fix my EXIF!
 ===
-Sometimes I probably lose control of my keyboard and I mess with the ordering of my pictures library in Shotwell.
-Old photos are are the top and new contents keep being presented later on.
-This script is an attempt to sort things out in the most elegant manner
+Sometimes I probably lose control of my keyboard and I mess with the ordering of my Shotwell pictures library.
+Old photos are at the top and new contents keep being presented later on… This script is an attempt to sort things out in the most elegant manner, using different sources.

 # How to use it
 TODO